Classic Holiday Turkey (and Herb Brine)

 Roasting the Turkey

-After your turkey has had it’s brine bath for a day, it’s time to roast it into something beautiful for your dinner table.
+After it’s brine bath for a day, it’s time to roast it into something beautiful for your dinner table.
 Roasting a turkey slow and low allows for the meat to soak in (or is it up?) all of the flavors you seasoned it with.

 The brine will also help with evenly browning the bird.
 This dark brown color is called a maillard reaction which gives you that deep “seared” layer of flavor.

 Follow these easy steps below and it’ll come out perfect.
-It’ll be picture perfect brown, have that classic turkey seasoning and be amazingly juicy.
+It’ll be picture perfect brown, have that classic herb turkey flavor and be amazingly juicy.

 - Roasting Pan